-Urinary Tract Infection Treatment Questions and Answers
+Urinary Tract Infection (UTI) Treatment Clinic in Alexandria, and Ruther Glen VA

 Urinary tract infections are painful, uncomfortable, and can make you dread having to use the washroom.
 What makes matters worse is that UTIs often increase your need to use the washroom!
 As such, it likely goes without saying that it is vital to seek urgent medical attention if you are experiencing the signs of a urinary tract infection.